 Vacuuming wool rugs helps prevent shedding.
 Shake them out as well to remove debris stuck deep down.

 These popular rugs look similar to wall-to-wall carpets.
 Treat them the same as you would your carpeted floors—vacuum them often, spot clean stains, and have them professionally cleaned each year to help make the fibers last.

 Sprinkle talcum powder on sheepskin rugs, let it sit overnight, then shake out the powder.
 Repeat this process until the rug is clean.

 Natural fiber rugs are typically made from jute, seagrass, or sisal.
 While these organic materials are beautiful, they can also be damaged by moisture.
 Treat them like delicate clothing that needs to be dry cleaned.
 Don’t use steam cleaners, moisture, or harsh soaps on natural fiber rugs.
 Vacuum and spot clean using a specialty cleaner, then have them professionally cleaned on an annual basis.

 Flat Weave Rugs

 These low-maintenance rugs are usually the easiest to clean.
 Shake them out and vacuum regularly.
 Check your rug’s label, and if it says dry clean or hand wash only, trust them in the hands of a pro for area rug cleaning in Dayton.

 Area Rug Cleaning In Dayton

 No matter your rug type, it’s in good hands with Chem-Dry.
-Cleaning and caring for your rugs can help add years to their lifespan, and also remove harmful allergens and bacteria that accumulate in household rugs.
+Cleaning and caring for your rugs can help add years to their lifespan, and also remove harmful allergens that accumulate in household rugs.